matboivin/test-lol/doc/containers.md

 The commands are:

-    backup               downloads a snapshot of a data node and saves it to disk config               display the default configuration
+- backup- - -downloads a snapshot of a data node and saves it to disk
+- config- - -display the default configuration
-    help                 display this help message
+- help- - - -  display this help message
-    restore              uses a snapshot of a data node to rebuild a cluster run                  run node with existing configuration
+- restore- - -   uses a snapshot of a data node to rebuild a cluster
+- run- - - -   run node with existing configuration
-    version              displays the InfluxDB version
+- version- - -   displays the InfluxDB version

 "run" is the default command.
 ```